Students must apply via one of the following online application forms:-

 Course starts: 14 September 2020Apply now

-The course will cover a range of topics at the cutting edge of the discipline using the latest digital tools.
-Topics will cover core aspects of Mechanical Engineering along with their application in design and manufacturing.
-The project will also develop research skills and you will learn to apply these to apply the latest technologies to real and current engineering problems.
+This course will cover a range of topics at the cutting edge of the discipline using the latest digital tools.
+You'll study core aspects of Mechanical Engineering along with their application in design and manufacturing.
+The project module will also develop your research skills and you'll learn how to apply the latest technologies to real and current engineering problems.

-Project work will be a strong focus of the course and you will learn interactively by applying the skills you develop using our recently upgraded laboratory facilities.
+Project work will be a strong focus of the course and you'll learn interactively by applying the skills you develop using our recently upgraded lab facilities.

 Gain an understanding of the expectations of Masters-level work and support in developing the appropriate research and communication skills.